lsst-dm/dmtn-224/index.rst

 :sqr:`069`
     Documents the decisions, trade-offs, and analysis behind the current design and implementation of the identity management system.

+:sqr:`073`
+    Design and implementation details for user quotas and API rate limiting.

 Operations
 ----------

 Gafaelfawr_
     The primary component of the identity management system.
-    Its documentation covers operational issues such as configuration and maintenance.
+    Its documentation covers operational issues such as configuration and maintenance, and includes the detailed reference to its REST API.

 Phalanx_
     The configuration and deployment infrastructure for the Science Platform.